Skip to main content

 Dashboard: The playground in the KugelAudio dashboard includes a Slow / Normal / Fast speed toggle next to the model selector.
 Changes are reflected live in the SDK code snippet shown below the generator.

-# Global speed — whole sentence at 80% speed
+# Global speed — whole request at 80% speed

 audio = client.tts.generate(